 The Transition Center is organized into four divisions: Training (Life Skills and Security), the Overseas Briefing Center (OBC), the Career Transition Center (CTC), and the Center for Excellence in Foreign Affairs Resilience (CEFAR).

-The Transition Center also assists personnel returning from Iraq, Afghanistan, or other high-threat assignments through the High Stress Assignment Outbrief Program.
+For personnel returning from high-threat assignments, the Transition Center offers the High Stress Assignment Outbrief Program.

-- Foreign Service Life Skills Training – offers employees and their family training for effectiveness in the foreign affairs community and foreign service lifestyle by facilitating transitions throughout their careers.
+- Foreign Service Life Skills Training – offers employees and their family members training to effectively navigate the foreign affairs community and foreign service lifestyle, facilitating transitions throughout their careers.
 The continuum of training begins with presentations and courses targeting those new to foreign service life.
-In addition to employee-focused training, some courses are designed specifically for spouses, while other courses focus on children's concerns.
+In addition to employee-focused training, some courses are designed especially for spouses, while other courses focus on children's concerns.

-- Security Training – seeks to raise the security awareness for those serving overseas, help people identify risks, and aid them in reducing their vulnerabilities to criminal and terrorist threats overseas.
-These security seminars are designed to meet the needs of the U.S. Government employee, their family members and partners, private sector organizations, and study abroad administrators.
+- Security Awareness – seeks to raise security awareness for those serving overseas, and helps individuals identify risks and reduce vulnerabilities to criminal and terrorist threats overseas.
+Security seminars are designed to meet the needs of U.S. Government employees, their family members and partners, private sector organizations, and study abroad administrators.

-The Transition Center is one unit within the five schools of the Foreign Service Institute at the George P. Shultz National Foreign Affairs Training Center, located in Arlington, Virginia.
+The Transition Center is one unit within the five schools of the George P. Shultz National Foreign Affairs Training Center, located in Arlington, Virginia.
 For information about language training, area studies, leadership, or other courses offered by the Foreign Service Institute, please contact the FSI Registrar at (703) 302-7144 or (703) 302-7137.
 The Transition Center offers only those courses mentioned in the CTC, CEFAR, and Training Division listings.